 There are no prerequisites for this course.

-Participants should have an intermediate level of understanding of the Incident Command System (ICS) and some experience in incident management.
-Completion of IS-701.a NIMS Multiagency Coordination System (MACS) Course and IS-775, EOC Management and Operations Course is also recommended.
+Participants should have an intermediate level of understanding of the Incident Command System (ICS) and some experience in Incident Management.
+Completion of IS-775, EOC Management and Operations Course is also recommended.

 Basic ICS information can be gained via completion of the Federal Emergency Management Agency (FEMA) online courses IS-100, IS-200, IS-700, and IS-800.